kavon/reduck/README.md

 reduck
 ======

-A little tool that finds the beta normal form (β-nf) of a lambda term step-by-step.
+A tool that finds the [beta normal form](http://en.wikipedia.org/wiki/Beta_normal_form) (β-nf) of a lambda term step-by-step.
+It's basically an interpreter for an abstract functional programming language that shows each computational step during evaluation.
 The evaluation strategy is to find the left-most application of a lambda abstraction to some term and apply the β-rule.
-I don't have a proof (at the moment) that for any λ-term, this will always find a β-nf if it exists.
+I don't have a proof (at the moment) that for any λ-term, this will always find a β-nf if it exists... but it probably does.

 #### Building